on June 18, 2021 (last modified on May 6, 2022) • 19 minute read

 “Your company page on LinkedIn can drive leads to your company’s website,” says DDI Development’s Alexandra Zelenko.
 “That’s why you should focus on maximizing the use of each element on your LinkedIn page.”

-“Try to craft your company description so that it caters to your target audience, highlights your value proposition, and details the services you provide.
+“One way to try optimize your Linkedin company page is to craft your company description so that it caters to your target audience, highlights your value proposition, and details the services you provide.
 This helps filter out unqualified leads and ensures that you’re conveying the right message to your best prospects.”

 “LinkedIn is all about sharing content and connecting with other people in your industry,” says Blogging.org’s Zac Johnson.
 “This means you will need to create, share, and use content that other people like you will find interesting.”